grena/Mirror/doc/Articles/Components/NetworkHeadlessLogger.md

 # Network Headless Logger

-Network Headless Logger replaces the the default log handler with one that set `Console.ForegroundColor`.
+Network Headless Logger replaces the default log handler with one that set `Console.ForegroundColor`.

 Only replaces the handler when running in headless mode.